CTSecUK/Syskron-Security-CTF-2020/Write-ups/Leak audit.md

 Database changed
 ```
-Lets have a look at what tables are in the database;
+OK, Next Lets have a look at what tables are in the database;

 ```sql
 MariaDB [leak_audit]> show tables;